 The Diploma Programme and Career-related Programme are rigorous academic programmes requiring academic ability combined with commitment and resilience to succeed.
 As a Dutch International School, students may not enroll opting for courses only - all students must enroll for the full Diploma or Career-related Programme.
-Support and teaching staff endeavour to guide students to succeed in the programme.
-The development of Approaches to Learning skills (including self-management, thinking skills, study skills) are crucial to success in the Diploma Programme.
+Support and teaching staff endeavor to guide students to succeed in the Programme.
+The development of Approaches to Learning skills (including self-management, thinking skills, study skills) are crucial to success in both the Diploma Programme and the Career-related Programme.

-Diploma Programme - First year
+Diploma Programme - First Year